-The SME group involved in the Facility Design should come from cross-functional backgrounds and their goal should be the delivery of a final Pharmaceutical Facility Design that meets the expectations of the regulatory guidelines and incorporates features to fully support the manufacturing of safe, efficacious and high-quality finished products.
+The SME group involved in the Facility Design should be cross-functional.
+In addition to architects and engineers, the team should include representative end users such as Operations and Quality personnel who can represent the requirements of their functions but also maintain a pragmatic approach to project time and budget.
+The goal of the design team should be the delivery of a final Pharmaceutical Facility Design that meets the expectations of the regulatory guidelines and incorporates features to fully support the manufacturing of safe, efficacious, and high-quality finished products.
 In addition, the design should satisfy end-user requirements and provide the appropriate conditions for personnel that will work in the facility.

-The stage-gate reviews should challenge the facility layout and the proposed flow of people, equipment, materials, product and waste through the facility giving an opportunity to design a facility that will minimize cross-over of flows where appropriate, provide product protection and if necessary, the appropriate level of containment.
+From a Quality perspective, specific emphasis should be placed on the proposed flow of people, equipment, materials, product and waste through the facility providing a design that will minimise cross contamination, will provide adequate product protection and the appropriate level of containment.

-Quality Risk Management principles and tools are useful for providing a structured approach to Facility Design Review as they provide a mechanism for documentation of actions identified during the review and provide justification, based on risk, for any changes required in the design.
+Quality Risk Management is essential for providing a structured approach to Facility Design Review as it provides a mechanism for documenting risks and actions identified during the review and provides justification, based on risk, for any changes required in the design.

 PharmaLex can support your organisation in many ways.
-If you would like our Team to assist with the review of your Pharmaceutical Facility Design for any type of manufacturing facility, please connect with us to discuss +353 1 846 4742 or firstname.lastname@example.org.
+If you would like our Team to assist you with a Facility Design review for any type of Pharmaceutical manufacturing facility, please connect with us to discuss +353 1 846 4742 or firstname.lastname@example.org.